Fedora31/no-hats-bgum/README.md

 - no\_bugged\_misc.vpk
   - Rarely, some pyro masks still appear in the main mod.
 This is due to a bug, the mod is unable to replace them with the default pyro head so they're simply not showing up.
 For visibility reasons (snipers) I let them appear by default but you can use this mod if you want to remove them completely (they will sometimes still appear due to the same bug).
 This mod is intended to be installed with the main mod.
 - no\_hats\_creatorstf.vpk
   - This mod is for people playing in the creators.tf servers.
 It removes the custom cosmetics the servers add.
-I can't guarantee that this mod will stay up to date since I don't know how often new cosmetics will be released.
 This mod is intended to be installed with the main mod.
 - no\_unusuals.vpk
   - This file removes unusual particles but doesn't work on Valve servers (because of their sv_pure whitelist).
 I'm not the person maintaining this mod thus I will not update it if some unusuals are still appearing.
 - no\_christmas\_lights.vpk